Advertisement

 Elsewhere in Being Here, we are told that the largest set of portraits in pencil adorning the wall of Whitworth Gallery will be washed away after the exhibition.
 The move is more than just symbolic; it is also a rejection of the artist’s authority to produce a subject through depiction and reproduce that subject via the display and circulation of work in a gallery space and art market.
 Art is not a means of accounting.
 Using the tools of visual representation, Walker asks, how does one render state sanctioned violence?
 The more ephemeral quality of pencil drawing also invites reflection on the question of impermanence.
 She succeeds in giving her subjects a sense of ontological security not because of who she depicts but how she depicts them.
 Her aesthetics express the knotty complexity of social life through form.
 Her forensic pencil markings, achieved through what Walker calls ‘labour intensive’ practices, long periods of physical exertion in which her whole body is used, emphasise not the audience but the sitter’s gaze, almost convincing us the portraiture may be enough to rescue them after they have been expunged.

 But Walker’s practice is frustrated by the simple truth that it is impossible to account for a human being in their entirety: the state fails at it, and so does the artist.
 This is why questions of presence, belonging and visibility that so often accompany descriptions of her practice fail as descriptive paradigms through which to consider the significance of her work.
 In the case of the Whitworth, the question of visibility is always paralleled by another: visible to whom?
-What are the racialised dimensions of both looking and seeking, and perhaps most importantly, whose gaze (institutional and interpersonal) has the power to destroy, mutilate and deem a person insignificant?
+What are the racialised dimensions of both looking and seeing, and perhaps most importantly, whose gaze (institutional and interpersonal) has the power to destroy, mutilate and deem a person insignificant?
 What one sees when they look at Walker’s work, depends, invariably, on who they are.

 Radical aesthetics, the philosopher Marina Griznic writes, should seek to ‘expose the sensorial life of capitalism’s momentum’.
 Despite what the discourses surrounding Walker’s work would have us believe, the revelatory potential of her practice lay not in the exposure of subjects, but in the exposure of the structures that produce them as subjects, a revelation of the mechanisms through which hierarchies of value become attached to human beings.
 If drawing is a labour of love for Walker, a meditative, highly specialised account of people, places and communities – an attempt to create a ‘positive image’ – she is at her best when this practice bifurcates the force of race, gender and capital.
 When she turns her attention toward the material consequences of a subject’s visibility in the social world.